 The Install Doesn’t Make Sense – But that’s the Point

 Walk into Nestlé’s North American headquarters in Arlington, Virginia and you’ll be met with a shape that looks straight out of a Dr. Seuss book.
 Six separate LED displays spiral around and through a central lobby space in a uniquely compelling arrangement.
-Despite this mesmerizing shape however, every design element of this installation was 100% intentional – and 100% custom.
+Despite this mesmerizing shape, however, every design element of this installation was 100% intentional – and 100% custom.
 “It’s not meant to be understood,” said Alex Simionescu of the display, “it’s about getting a reaction.”
-Simionescu is the founder of Float4, the firm who handled the content for the install on behalf of Gensler.
+Simionescu is the founder of Float4, the firm that handled the content for the install on behalf of Gensler.
 Alongside these groups, AVI-SPL tackled the integration of the install while Miller, Beam & Paganelli were responsible for the building’s interior design.
 From the very start of the project, the design team stressed the importance of creating something that would spark conversations.
 The install had to generate reactions without seeming like a marketing ploy and it had to engage audiences without distracting them.
 So how’d that play out in practice?
 Well, it meant taking advantage of every degree of freedom dvLED offers.

 LED Displays Allows Unparalleled Design Freedom